 In 2016, the brand was licensed by iApparel Brands.
 Not only did they revive the classic Racer, that I spotted on the street this morning, they also added a women’s line and expanded into sportswear and footwear.

 It appears their target audience is not the people who originally wore their jackets, but instead a younger crowd.
-People who were either too young or were not even born during the products heyday.
+People who were either too young or were not even born during the product’s heyday.

 Personally, it made me very happy to spot the jackets.
 It takes me back to a different time.
 Plus the jackets are pretty interesting looking.
 So more power to them.

-They say that fashion in cyclical, if so, I am going to pick up some Crocs and put them in storage.
+They say that fashion is cyclical, if so, I am going to pick up some Crocs and put them in storage.
 In 30 years when I pop them on and walk down the street, I am going to look stylish!